cmkobel/CompareM2/README.md

 Make a directory with the assembly-files you want to investigate with assemblycomparator2.
 Go into that directory in the terminal, and run the command `asscom2`. assemblycomparator2 will then create a sub-directory, named results_ac2/ containing a plethora of analysis results.

-  - Simply, run assemblycomparator2 on the genomes in the current directory:

-    `asscom2`

   - Execute a 'dry run'.
-That is, to show which jobs will run, without submitting any.
+That is, to show which jobs will run without submitting any.

     `asscom2 -n`

+  - Run assemblycomparator2 on the genomes in the current directory:

+    `asscom2`

 ##### A bit more advanced controls